+N.B.
+The Departmental objectives will be viewed in the context of four categories:

+- Strategic

+- Operations

+- Reporting

+- Compliance

+3.2 The Department will:

-- N.B.
-The Departmental objectives will be viewed in the context of four categories: - Strategic - Operations - Reporting - Compliance - 3.2 The DPWRT will appoint a risk management committee to help it realise its risk management obligation. - 3.3 The DPWRT will also appoint a Chief Risk Officer to coordinate the risk management process. - 3.4 DPWRT will draft a Risk Management policy (RISK MANAGEMENT PHILOSOPHY) to set a tone for the risk management activities as part of its strategy. - 3.5 DPWRT will set the risk appetite/ tolerance or acceptance levels to facilitate decision making concerned with how to address the risk. - 3.6 The process will produce a risk register through which the identified risks will be monitored.
+- 3.2.1 Appoint a risk management committee to help it realise its risk management obligation. - 3.2.2 Appoint a Chief Risk Officer to coordinate the risk management process. - 3.2.3 Draft a Risk Management policy (RISK MANAGEMENT PHILOSOPHY) to set a tone for the risk management activities as part of its strategy. - 3.2.4 Set the risk appetite/ tolerance or acceptance levels to facilitate decision making concerned with how to address the risk. - 3.2.5 Produce a risk register through which the identified risks will be monitored.